songexile/Adroit-Frontend-Manager/Documentation/docs/development/create-new-page.md

 ## Explanation

-- The use`Auth hook is used to check the authentication status of the user.
+- The `useAuth` hook is used to check the authentication status of the user.
 - If the user is not authenticated, the `LoginScreen` component is rendered, prompting the user to log in.
 - If the user is authenticated, the page content is rendered, including the `Header`, `Footer`, and the main content of the page.
 - The `LoadingIndicator` component is displayed while the authentication status is being checked.